dwhiffing/fury/content/nato/it/air/body.md

 with improved radar, increased stability and much needed safety improvements.
 147 were subsequently modified to the ASA (Weapons Systems Update) standard, improving the radar once again with a ‘Look-down – Shoot-down’ capability.
-The ASA-2, which all were later modified to could fire ‘all-aspect’ Aim-9L Sidewinders, Aim-7 Sparrow and Aspide missiles.
+The ASA-2, which all were later modified to, could fire ‘all-aspect’ Aim-9L Sidewinders, Aim-7 Sparrow and Aspide missiles.
 28\* Gruppo historically lost all of its aircraft in 1982, which were moved to Grosseto but remained active until 1993 – in